 Current studies on tumor angiogenesis rely on the concept that endothelium proliferates 30-40 times faster in tumors than in normal tissues (39).

-“TUMORS GROWTH IS ANGIOGENESIS DEPENDENT”- This hypothesis, was first proposed in 1971 by folk man (44).
+“TUMORS GROWTH IS ANGIOGENESIS DEPENDENT”- This hypothesis, was first proposed in 1971 by Folkman (44).
 This hypothesis can be stated in its simplest terms once tumor ‘take” has occurred, every increase in tumor cell population must be preceded by an increase in new capillaries converging on the tumor.
-To support this hypothesis, folkman at all showed many experimental evidences some of these are as follows:
+To support this hypothesis, Folkman at all showed many experimental evidences some of these are as follows: